tieraid-app/eurneffyfi-tieraid-app.github.io/README.md

-# eurneffyfi-tieraid-app.github.io
+# EURneffy FI @ tieraid
-EURneffy FI @ tieraid
+Do not edit anything on this page, it is automatically cloned from tieraid main app